veden/Rampant/README.md

 # Version History

+0.15.17 -
+- Tweak: Increased small worm turret range from 17 to 18
+- Improvement: added ground effect to worm turret for attacking drones
+- Improvement: Added option to remove blood particles on biter deaths, which should help reduce lag spikes (default is to remove them)
+- Optimization: Moved math.random to local level instead of global
+- Refactored: Unit and attack prototypes

 0.15.16 -
 - Tweak: Increased death pheromone weight for squad attack from 1 to 2
 - Tweak: Increased failed unit behaviors from 6 to 10